berlioz-the/berlioz/docs/cli.md

 ## deployment scale get

-Gets the configured number of running instances for a service.
+Returns configured number of running instances for a service.

 ## deployment scale set